scottthesecond/social-frame/README.md

 # social-frame
 A wrapper for social network API's to make it easier to post to multiple platforms.
 The goal is to provide a single, unified syntax to post across various social networks.

-## SOCIAL-FRAME IS A WORK-IN-PROGRESS!
+## This is a work-in-progress.
 It *does* work, but features are pretty limited.
-For now, here's what you can
+For now, here's what you can do:
 - post images,
 - post links, and
 - create text posts

 on these platforms:
 - Facebook
 - Instagram
 - Linkedin

-### Roadmap:
-In order of priority
-1) Support Video Posts
-2) Better documentation, especially for authentication
-3) Unit tests
-4) Additional platforms
-    - TikTok
-    - X
-    - Mastadon

-Some pie-in-the-sky ideas for the distant future:
-- Unified way to access messages/dms from the different platforms?

-### Think this would be useful for you, too?
-This is a bit of a passion project for me, and I'm busy as hell.
-It's currently my top side-project, but I'm not making as much progress as I'd like – if you think you can help with anything of the above feel free to make contributions!

 ## Usage
 Facebook, Linkedin, Twitter, and all the rest handle social media content differently, and, as someone who has tried, it is a massive pain in the dick to automate posting to each social platform without using an app like Buffer or Hootsuite.